asakusarb/action_args/README.md

 ## Filters

-ActionArgs works in filters, in the same way as the controller action.
+ActionArgs works in filters, in the same way as it works in controller actions.

 ```ruby
 class UsersController < ApplicationController